antoniczapski/language-models/ex_2/README.md

 1. **Dynamic Programming or Backtracking**
    - For (a), if we must have a certain word \(w_k\) at position \(k\), we can **split** the generation: generate from left to \(k\) (in a way that ends with \(w_k\)) and generate from \(k\) to the end, possibly meeting in the middle.
-   - We can keep track of possible (bigram/trigram) states and only keep feasible partial paths.
+   - We can keep track of possible (bigram/trigram) states and only keep feasible partial paths during beam-search generation.

 2. **Constraint-Satisfying Search**
    - For (b), if all even positions are fixed, we only fill odd positions.
 We can do a forward-backward approach or a “lattice” approach for bigrams: each position has a set of possible words (in your case, the even positions have exactly 1 possibility), and you find a path through the lattice that matches transitions.
    - This significantly reduces random failures vs. naive re-generation.
+   - So once again beam-search.

 3. **A* or BFS for Short Text**
    - For (c), with a specified **first** and **last** word, you can do a BFS or A* search from “start word” to “end word” in a bigram graph (where edges connect words that can follow each other).
 If the text must have length \(M\), you can track partial paths of length up to \(M\).